ojaashampiholi/Projective-Transformation-Stereo-Matching/README.md

 3. The source image corners are defined from starting at the top left corner marked as (0,0) and continuing clockwise.
 Second pair would be (width,0) on the top right corner, third pair would be (width,height) on the bottom right corner and (0,height) on the bottom left corner.
 It is important to maintain the order while annotating and defining the corner points in the source image as this preserves the one to one point correspondence between the two images in the right way.

-4.Estimating Homography Matrix:
+4. Estimating Homography Matrix:

-4a.Defining matrix A:
+4a.
+Defining matrix A:
 The homography matrix H is a 3*3 matrix with 9 unknowns.
 This matrix can be computed with a matrix system such that the four pairs of correspondance points are written as 2×9 matrices such as:

 						 [[-xi, -yi, -1, 0, 0, 0, xi*ui, yi*ui, ui],